 There are other mechanisms that can account for changes in efficiency of metabolism.
 Some parts of metabolic pathways are called “futile cycles” because they just burn up calories.
 These are not pointless metabolic components; they make it possible to exert exquisite control on certain pathways, at the cost of some energy lost.
 But they do affect the efficiency of overall energy metabolism.

-Natural variation in BMR can account for different caloric requirements between individuals, at least to some extent.
+Natural variation in BMR can account for different caloric requirements between individuals.
 Energy expenditure by work or exercise is, of course, also important.
 An extreme example of this is described in another posting on this site, comparing the energy expenditure of two groups of Pima Indians living in Arizona and Mexico, respectively.
 The two groups are genetically essentially identical, having separated a few hundred years ago.
-The Mexican group has a subsistence farming life, and expends 500 calories a day more on work than the Arizona group, which is quite sedentary (their food intakes are similar) (4).
+The Mexican group has a subsistence farming life, and expends 500 kcal a day more on work than the Arizona group, which is quite sedentary (their food intakes are similar) (4).
 As a result almost entirely of different energy expenditures, the Mexican group is of normal weight, while the Arizona group has the highest rate of obesity, and Type II diabetes, in the world.

 Work cited